maxmind/minfraud-api-perl/README.md

     # Request HashRef must contain a 'device' key, with a value that is a
     # HashRef containing an 'ip_address' key with a valid IPv4 or IPv6 address.
-    # All other keys/values are optional; see other modules in minFraud perl API
+    # All other keys/values are optional; see other modules in minFraud Perl API
     # distribution for details.

     my $request = { device => { ip_address => '24.24.24.24' } };